 Another thing to take into account is that you won’t have unlimited storage (for files and images) with Constant Contact.
 The Email plan will offer 1GB and the Email Plus will grant you 2GB.
 This should be OK for most marketers.

-I have to say that overall, Constant Contact is an expensive tool.
+I have to say that Constant Contact is, ultimately, a very expensive tool.
 Especially when compared to more powerful alternatives at similar (or cheaper) prices.
-Sadly, it doesn’t have a free plan either, but you can trial it for free for long enough before you decide.
+Sadly, it doesn’t have a free plan either, but you can try it for free for long enough before you decide.

 Are you still unsure of which plan you should get?
 Leave a comment below and we’ll be happy to help.